sziafs/be-the-hero/README.md

 - Push to your branch: `git push -u origin my-feature`.

 Then after merging your pull request you can now delete your local branch.

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE] file (LICENSE.md) for more details.

+---

 ## :pencil: Author